 To Health Professionals:

-I understand that filling in and signing this form permits you to give copies of all my health records, including complete General Practitioners records such as information about medicine, allergies, vaccinations, previous illnesses and test results, hospital discharge summaries, appointment letters, referral letter and any hospital records relating to my cancer diagnosis, to Massive Bio, whose details are given below.
+I understand that filling in and signing this form permits you to give copies of all my health records, including complete General Practitioners records such as information about medicine, allergies, vaccinations, previous illnesses and test results, hospital discharge summaries, appointment letters, referral letter and any hospital records relating to my cancer diagnosis, to Massive Bio, whose details are given below, for the purpose of continuity of care for my cancer diagnosis.

 Please give Massive Bio copies of my health records, in line with the Data Protection Act 2018, within 30 days.